gracesze/grace-chan/README.md

 ### EXPERIENCE
 <!-- Add your details -->
 ##### NATIONAL ENVIRONMENT AGENCY
-RADIATION PROTECTION AND NUCLEAR SCIENCE DEPARTMENT EXECUTIVE SCIENTIFIC OFFICER<br>
+RADIATION PROTECTION AND NUCLEAR SCIENCE DEPARTMENT<br>
+EXECUTIVE SCIENTIFIC OFFICER<br>
 October-2018 to April-2021: 2 years 7 Months

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

 ##### GREEN CAPSULE
 ADMINISTRATIVE ASSOCIATE<br>
 May-2018 to September-2018: 5 Months (Contract)

+Working on various analytics based cases that facilitates clients for next-generation AI strategy.
+Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

+##### NATIONAL ENVIRONMENT AGENCY
+METEOROLOGICAL SERVICES SINGAPORE, CENTRE FOR CLIMATE RESEARCH SINGAPORE<br>
+INTERN<br>
+January-2017 to June-2017: 6 Months

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.